-And, due to the reasons that effect nearly every charter school - especially newly authorized charters - mainly the timing of state funds and little to no existing budget dollars the school couldn't afford an electronic system and ended up running a manual lottery and they pulled numbered ice cream sticks from pails.
+And, due to the reasons that effect nearly every charter school - especially newly authorized charters - mainly the timing of state funds and little to no existing budget dollars the school couldn't afford to purchase a software solution and ended up running a manual lottery and pulling numbered ice cream sticks from pails.

-With close to 500 available seats to fill and 1,000's of applications, and at a pace of 3 to 4 sticks per minute hundred's of parent's and children sat in a horribly hot auditorium for over four hours.
+There were 500 available seats to fill and 1,000's of applications, that now sat in pails for each grade, as ice cream sticks with a unique code hand-written by a board member.
+The newly hired principal pulled the sticks and called the number, and a board member looked up the number and called the students name, at a pace of 3 to 4 sticks per minute, hundred's of parent's and children sat in a horribly hot auditorium for over four hours.

 Having to watch and participate in this process was terrible.

-Many parents were in attendance with 2 or 3 little kids and they had to endure a painstaking process of ice cream sticks being drawn, numbers being called out, and a flurry of activity of multiple support people typing names into spreadsheets to keep the newly created lists in order...all one-by-one.
+Over one-hundred parents were in attendance with many of their children and they had to endure a painstaking process of ice cream sticks being drawn, numbers being called out, and a flurry of activity of multiple support people typing names into spreadsheets to keep the newly created lists in order...all one-by-one.